Robert De Niro as Sam “Ace” Rothstein, Vegas casino manager and mob associate

 If you get your hands on this very specific outfit, don’t burn it.

 - Salmon pink linen single-breasted 2-button blazer with distinctive “cran necker” fishmouth notch lapels, patch breast pocket, patch hip pockets, 1-button cuffs, and long double rear vents

-- White silk flat front trousers with an extended waistband, slightly flared legs, and plain-hemmed bottoms
+- Cream silk flat front trousers with an extended waistband, slightly flared legs, and plain-hemmed bottoms

 - Light pink silk long-sleeve Anto dress shirt with large point collar, monogrammed breast pocket, and 1-button “Lapidus” tab squared cuffs

 - White leather loafers